KhalGH/flyPlateBuffs-WotLK/README.md

 4. Restart the game and enable the addon.

 ## Disclaimer
-Private servers may have specific rules regarding the use of custom libraries like **AwesomeWotlk**.
+Private servers may have specific rules regarding the use of client modifications like the **AwesomeWotlk** library.
 Please verify your server’s policy to ensure the library is allowed before using it.

 ## Information